The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model

 Because of the level of precision obtained in the theoretical calculation, it was possible to incorporate BSM physics effects to see the effects on the spectrum.
-Including leading order tensor and psuedoscalar currents indicated that experiments would have sensitive to tensor contributions not currently excluded by other analyses.
-Further, it was shown that in a minimal extension to the SM with one heaver sterile neutron with mass 1 MeV, a characteristic kink would be present in the spectrum.
+Including leading-order tensor and psuedoscalar currents indicated that experiments would have sensitivity to tensor contributions not currently excluded by other analyses.
+Further, it was shown that in a minimal extension to the SM with one heaver sterile neutrino with mass 1 MeV, a characteristic kink would be present in the spectrum.
 Thus, the GFMC prediction can help to place further constraints on BSM physics scenarios.